 Indonesia’s State-Owned Enterprises (SOE) Minister Erick Thohir said Borobudur is a world heritage site that must be managed with a clear vision and strong commitment.
-The development is not only for tourism purposes but also to create economic impact for the community, especially small and medium enterprises.
+The development is not only for tourism but also to create economic impact for the community, especially small and medium enterprises.

 The development and conservation of the Borobudur ecosystem also includes a 60.89-hectare Heritage Park.
 Borobudur has several clusters such as the Borobudur Spiritual Temple (BSS) and the Botanical Park & Arboretum, which combine spiritual, educational and cultural tourism.
-The Indonesian government continues to improve accessibility for international tourists by opening direct flights to Yogyakarta.
+The Indonesian government is continuing to improve accessibility for international tourists by opening direct flights to Yogyakarta.

 Source: https://baohaiduong.vn/indonesia-ky-vong-dua-borobudur-thanh-diem-du-lich-tam-linh-dang-cap-the-gioi-394787.html